application-research/delta-importer/readme.md

   --mode default
 ```

+#### Daemon Command Flags
-> Hint: Obtain the `boost-auth-token` by running the `boostd auth create-token --perm admin` command on your Boost node.
+- Obtain the `boost-auth-token` by running the `boostd auth create-token --perm admin` command on your Boost node.

-> Hint: Obtain the boost-url and boost-port by running `boostd auth api-info --perm admin` on your Boost node.
+- Obtain the `boost-url` and `boost-port` by running `boostd auth api-info --perm admin` on your Boost node.

-> Hint: The `--interval` and `--max_concurrent` flags are used to tweak the importer's speed.
+- The `--interval` and `--max_concurrent` flags are used to tweak the importer's speed.
 These parameters should be carefully tuned to match the provider's sealing throughput and available bandwidth.
 The example provided above is a good starting point for a provider with approximately 10TiB/day of sealing throughput.
+- See *Operational Modes* below for explanation of the `--mode` flag
+- Set the `--staging-dir` flag to have Delta Importer automatically copy carfiles to a staging directory before importing them.
+This is useful if your carfiles reside on a slower or remote filesystem, as Boost needs to read them twice (once for CommP verification, and once for AddPiece).
+If this is set, the carfiles will be automatically deleted from after import is complete.

 ### datasets.json
 The `datasets.json` file is required to be present in the `delta-importer` data directory (defaults to `~/delta/importer/`).
 This file maintains a mapping between client `wallets` (i.e, who is making deals) with a `dataset slug` (identifier), and a directory to search for CAR files to import.